Chicago Gay and Lesbian Family Law Attorneys

 Protecting Your Rights

-At Nottage and Ward, LLP, we understand that family law issues may seem similar for heterosexual and gay couples.
-However, we also know that there are several issues and concerns that are very unique to the LGBT community.
+At Nottage and Ward, LLP, we understand that family law issues may seem similar for all couples.
+However, we also know that there are a number of important issues and concerns that are unique to the LGBT community.
 We work diligently to ensure that your specific needs are addressed and that your rights are protected every step of the way.